 McGowan Ski Trail is located in the Lassen National Forest just south of the SW entrance to Lassen Park.
-The trailhead and parking is 2 miles north of the Hwy 36/89 junction on Hwy 89 leading into the park.
-This trail is used by both cross country skiers and snowshoers.
-It is possible to ski from the trailhead on Hwy 89 down to Hwy 36, making this a great one-way ski route if you have vehicles available for shuttle.
-Unlike the National Park, dogs are allowed off leash in the National Forest.
-Chico XC Ski Group has many outings to this trail each winter and non-members are welcome to join.
-Download map of McGowan Ski Trail Area.
+The trailhead and parking are 2 miles north of the Hwy 36/89 junction on Hwy 89, which leads into the park.
+Both cross-country skiers and snowshoers use this trail.
+It is possible to ski from the trailhead on Hwy 89 down to Hwy 36, making this a tremendous one-way ski route if you have vehicles available for a shuttle.
+Unlike the National Park, dogs are allowed off-leash in the National Forest.
+Chico XC Ski Group has many outings to this trail each winter; non-members are welcome to join.
+Download a map of the McGowan Ski Trail Area.

 - Manzanita Lake Snowshoe Loop